 A person who challenges the legal presumption of paternity has to show strong evidence to prove their case.

 To disavow paternity, clear and convincing evidence is required.

 More influential evidence would be needed to reach clear and convincing evidence than the lower standard of the preponderance of the evidence.

 Paternity Lawyers Available Throughout Bergen County

 It doesn’t matter where you live – paternity can easily become an issue for you and your family.
-At Arons & Solomon, our New jersey family law attorneys handle paternity matters for clients throughout Passaic County, Morris County, and Bergen County.
+At Arons & Solomon Divorce Lawyer, our New jersey family law attorneys handle paternity matters for clients throughout Passaic County, Morris County, and Bergen County.

 - Franklin Lakes

 Whether you want to challenge paternity or establish it, Arons & Solomon Divorce Lawyer can help.
 Give our law offices – conveniently located in in Hackensack and Madison – a call to get started with a free case evaluation today.